Plus Breathing

 Signs you May Need to See a Pulmonologist

 A visit to our clinic is usually not the first place a patient goes to for help.
 In fact, the majority of common, non-life-threatening and non-chronic, lung conditions are usually treated by a primary care physician.
-For example, general asthma, allergies, coughing and more.
+For example, general asthma, allergies, coughing, COPD and more.

 However, when symptoms persist or become increasingly severe, this often requires a consultation with a lung specialist to identify and treat the underlying cause.